prestonharberts/bib/Bible/matt21.md

 They said to him, “He will utterly destroy those evil men!
 Then he will lease the vineyard to other tenants who will give him his portion at the harvest.”
 ###### ¶ 42
 Jesus said to them, “Have you never read in the scriptures:
->  ‘ The stone the builders rejected has become the cornerstone.
+> ‘The stone the builders rejected has become the cornerstone.
->  ‘ This is from the Lord, and it is marvelous in our eyes’?
+> ‘This is from the Lord, and it is marvelous in our eyes’?
 ###### 43
 “For this reason I tell you that the kingdom of God will be taken from you and given to a people who will produce its fruit.
 ###### 44